chsteinhauer/SMC-0/README.md

 ### Chosen product

-**Ozone:** A tool to make the mastering process easier for music producers in the final stages of their workflow.
+**Soothe2:** A VST plugin that removes resonance and harshness from soundsources in realtime and makes the mixing process easier for music producers in the final stages of their workflow.

 ## Problem